 Who is Sarah Thomas?

-Payton, who had more first-hand experience of her talent than anybody in the pro game, was one of the first to give Sarah Thomas’ appointment his approval.
+Saints head coach Sean Payton, who got a firsthand look at Thomas’ skills in a training camp session, endorsed Thomas’ appointment.
 “She’s ready,” he told ESPN in 2015.
 “She’s gonna do well.
 We’ve watched her grow, and she’s gonna be outstanding.
 She’s got the right demeanor; she’s sharp.”

 Since being confirmed by former NFL VP of Officiating Dean Blandino, Thomas has already begun her ascent in the officiating realm.
 After several seasons as a line judge, Thomas became a down judge in 2017.
 The down judge position was previously called a “head linesman,” but the title was subsequently modified to reflect a more gender-neutral position.

 The First Woman To Officiate in the Super Bowl

 Aspiring to reach even greater heights, Thomas hit a new milestone in her already-successful officiating career when she was selected to officiate as part of Super Bowl 55’s crew in 2021.

 Thomas is the first woman to ever officiate in a Super Bowl.
 Her inspiring story not only paves the way for more women to make it in the officiating space but also in the rest of the NFL as well.

 The league currently has several women in coaching positions, including assistant defensive line coach Lori Locust and director of rehabilitation/performance coach Maral Javadifar (Tampa Bay), assistant wide receivers coach Callie Brownson (Cleveland), assistant running backs coach Jennifer King (Washington), offensive quality control coach Angela Baker (New York Giants), and sports performance coach Autumn Lockwood (Philadelphia).